palimarium/terraform-equinix-gcp-interconnect/README.md

 ## D) Equinix Metal to Equinix Fabric, Layer2 & BGP Configuration

-1. Connect to Cisco CSR NE with [Putty](https://www.putty.org/) by using the ssh username & password, [generated with terraform](equinix_ne.tf#L29)
+1. Connect to Cisco CSR NE with [Putty](https://www.putty.org/) by using the ssh username & password, [generated with terraform.](equinix_ne.tf#L29)

 ![putty equinix ne](/docs/images/putty-equinix-ne.png?raw=true "putty equinix ne")

 2. In this step we will configure a basic Layer 2 connection between Network Edge and Equinix Metal.
-The sub-interface on the Metal server with the IP address *172.16.0.100* has been already [created by terraform](/tf-equinix-metal-setup/templates/user_data.sh.tpl), we just have to proceed with the *Network Edge Configuration* by following the steps from [here](https://docs.equinix.com/en-us/Content/digital-config/DC-metal-NE-Layer2.htm).
+The sub-interface on the Metal server with the IP address `172.16.0.100` has been already [created by terraform](/tf-equinix-metal-setup/templates/user_data.sh.tpl), we just have to proceed with the *Network Edge Configuration* by following the steps from [here](https://docs.equinix.com/en-us/Content/digital-config/DC-metal-NE-Layer2.htm).

-3. In this step we will configure BGP on Cisco CSR NE device for advertising also the *172.16.0.0/24* network
+3. In this step we will configure BGP on Cisco CSR NE device for advertising the `172.16.0.0/24`  network

 ![equinix ne bgp config](/docs/images/cisco-ne-bgp-configurations.png?raw=true "equinix ne bgp config")